demisto/content/Packs/Cisco-umbrella/Integrations/Cisco-umbrella-investigate/README.md

 ### umbrella-domain-categorization

 ***
-Get the status, security and content categories for domain.
+Get the status, security, and content categories for the domain.

 #### Base Command